Co-op & Internship Programs

-For students interested in engineering internships, ATA offers a summer internship program at its headquarters in San Diego, California.
+For students interested in engineering internships, ATA offers a summer internship program at its headquarters in San Diego, California, as well as its offices in Denver, Colorado; Huntsville, Alabama; and Washington, DC.
 To be eligible for a summer internship, you must have completed your sophomore year and show proven academic success in the field of mechanical, aerospace, or structural engineering.
 You also must provide your own housing and be able to work in our office for the entire summer.

 - Work alongside ATA experts on current projects.

 - Use your classroom knowledge to solve complex engineering problems.

 - Add job experience to your résumé.

 How to Apply

 If you are located in San Diego, Denver, Huntsville, or Washington, DC, and interested in applying for a summer internship, please submit your résumé, a copy of your college transcripts, and your citizenship status to email@example.com between December 1 and February 28.

 Many ATA contracts require access to government, defense, and classified information.
 Therefore, we can only consider your application if you are a U.S. citizen or a U.S. Permanent Resident.

 Equal Opportunity Employer

 ATA Engineering is an equal opportunity employer.
 It is ATA Engineering’s policy to recruit, hire, train, and promote into all jobs levels employees and applicants for employment without regard to race, color, creed, sex, age, national origin or ancestry, physical or mental disability, veteran status, marital status, medical condition including genetic characteristics, gender identity, gender expression, sexual orientation, or any other category protected by federal, state, or local laws.